datacarpentry/image-processing/episodes/06-thresholding.md

 ## Simple thresholding

 Consider this image, with a series of crudely cut shapes set against a white background.
-The black outline is not part of the image.
+The black outline around the image is not part of the image.

 ![Original shapes image](../fig/06-junk-before.jpg)